purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Neural-Network-Layers/Linear-Layer.md

   - Variables stored during backward-propagation to train model parameters dLdW, dLdb.

 - Class methods:
   - `__init__`: Two parameters define a linear layer: `in_feature (C_in)` and `out_feature (C_out)`.
 Zero initialize weight W and bias b based on the inputs.
-Refer to Table 5.1 to see how the shapes of W and b are related to the inputs (Hint: - Check the shapes of the `in_feature` and `out_feature` and create a numpy array with zeros based on the required shape of W and b given in Table 5.1).
+Refer to Table 1(Linear Layer Components) to see how the shapes of W and b are related to the inputs (Hint: - Check the shapes of the `in_feature` and `out_feature` and create a numpy array with zeros based on the required shape of W and b given in Table 5.1).
   - `forward`: forward method takes in a batch of data A of shape N x C_in (representing N samples where each sample has C_in features), and computes output Z of shape N x C_out – each data sample is now represented by C_out features.
-  - `backward`: backward method takes in input dLdZ, how changes in its output Z affect loss L. It calculates and stores dLdW, dLdb – how changes in the layer weights and bias affect loss, which are used to improve the model.
+  - `backward`: backward method takes in input dLdZ, how changes in its output Z affect loss L. It calculates and stores **dLdW, dLdb – how changes in the layer weights and bias affect loss**, which are used to improve the model.
 It returns dLdA, how changes in the layer inputs affect loss to enable downstream computation.

 Please consider the following class structure: